marianafpereira/DevOps-23-24-JPE-1231845/README.md

 #### 5. # V1.3.1 and ca1-part2

 In this part of the project, we are enhancing the functionality of the Employee Management System by adding validation to the email field in the Employee entity.
 Here's a detailed explanation of each step:
-1. The first step is to create two issues on GitHub for adding the validation to the email field and for the fix-invalid-email branch.
+1. Create two issues on GitHub for adding the validation to the email field and for the fix-invalid-email branch.
 These issues will help track the progress of this feature and link the changes to this specific task.
-2. Next, a new branch is created to work on this feature.
+2. Create a new branch to work on this feature.
 This can be done either through the command line using the git checkout -b fix-invalid-email command or through the IDE.
 Creating a new branch for each feature or task helps keep the work organized and isolated from other tasks.
-3. Once the new branch is created, the validation for the email field is added to the Employee entity.
+3. Once the new branch is created, add the validation for the email field to the Employee entity.
 This involves modifying the Employee.java file in the src/main/java/com/greglturnquist/payroll directory and adding the necessary code for the new validation.
-4. After adding the validation for the email field, unit tests are created to ensure the correct functionality of this new validation.
+4. After adding the validation for the email field, create unit tests to ensure the correct functionality of this new validation.
 These tests are added to the EmployeeTest.java file in the src/test/java/com/greglturnquist/payroll directory.
 5. With the new validation added and the unit tests created, the next step is to merge the changes from the fix-invalid-email branch into the master branch.
 This can be done either through the IDE or using the command line with the git checkout master and git merge fix-invalid-email commands.
-6. After merging the changes, they are committed to the local Git repository using the git commit -m "[Feature] #IssueNumber Added email field and unit tests" command.
+6. After merging the changes, commit them to the local Git repository using the git commit -m "[Feature] #IssueNumber Added email field and unit tests" command.
 This command creates a new commit with a message indicating what changes were made.
 The #IssueNumber in the commit message links the commit to the corresponding GitHub issue.
-7. The changes are then pushed to the remote Git repository using the git push origin master command.
+7. Push the changes to the remote Git repository using the git push origin master command.
 This command pushes the commits to the master branch of the remote repository.
-8. A new tag named v1.3.1 is created using the git tag v1.3.1 command.
+8. Create a new tag named v1.3.1 using the git tag v1.3.1 command.
 This command creates a new tag that marks the point in the repository's history where the validation for the email field was added.
-9. The v1.3.1 tag is then pushed to the remote Git repository using the git push origin v1.3.1 command.
+9. Push the v1.3.1 tag to the remote Git repository using the git push origin v1.3.1 command.
 This command pushes the v1.3.1 tag to the remote repository.
-10. A new tag named ca1-part2 is created using the git tag ca1-part2 command.
+10. Create a new tag named ca1-part2 using the git tag ca1-part2 command.
 This command creates a new tag that marks the end of the second part of the assignment.
-11. The ca1-part2 tag is then pushed to the remote Git repository using the git push origin ca1-part2 command.
+11. Push the ca1-part2 tag to the remote Git repository using the git push origin ca1-part2 command.
 This command pushes the ca1-part2 tag to the remote repository.
-12. Finally, the GitHub issues created for the email field validation and the fix-invalid-email branch are closed.
+12. Finally, close the GitHub issues created for the email field validation and the fix-invalid-email branch.
 This indicates that the tasks associated with these issues have been completed.

 These steps extend the functionality of the Employee Management System by adding validation to the email field in the Employee entity and creating unit tests for this new validation.
 They also demonstrate the use of Git for version control, including creating branches, merging changes, committing changes, pushing commits to a remote repository, and creating and pushing tags.

-#### Steps:
+##### Steps:
 1. I created 2 issues to add the validation to the email field and the fix-invalid-email branch to the project
 2. To create a new branch there are 2 options: one using the command line with the following command
 ```bash